Purpose & Scope

 3. Bullying

 Workplace bullying occurs when a worker or group of workers experiences repeated unreasonable behaviour while at work, which poses a risk to their health and safety.
+Similar conduct towards a Client can also be considered bullying.
+Hireup has a zero tolerance policy for bullying in any form.

 Bullying of any form or for any reason can have immediate, medium and long-term effects on those involved, including bystanders.
 Generally speaking, bullying is an ongoing and intentional misuse of power in any type of relationship through repeated verbal, physical and/or social behaviour over one or more persons who feel unable to stop it from happening.
 Bullying can be obvious (overt) or hidden (covert).
 It can happen in many ways including in person or online, via various digital platforms and devices.